-Continue reading to better understand Medicare coverage for hip and knee replacement surgery.
+Continue reading better to understand Medicare coverage for hip and knee replacement surgery.
 We’ll discuss coverage, cost, alternatives to surgery, and more.

 Medicare covers a variety of services associated with knee or hip replacement surgery.
 Knee and hip replacement surgery are also called lower extremity joint replacement or LEJR.